 6 TOP OF THE POPS in London - "SOS"

-7 MOMARKEDET - Wearing the blue panther and yellow cat, the girls spring full-blown from my most redolent fantasies, two strapping fillies coming to the wire!
-They perform "Waterloo" and "I Do, I Do"</a>, and we learn that Sweden hosted the 1975 Eurovision.
+7 MOMARKEDET - Wearing the blue panther and yellow cat, the girls spring full-blown from my most redolent fantasies, 2 strapping fillies coming to the wire!
+They perform "Waterloo" and "I Do, I Do," and we learn that Sweden hosted the 1975 Eurovision.
 Momarkedet came from Norway.

 MADE IN SWEDEN FOR EXPORT 1975 links ABBA with Swedish favorites and sends them on their way.
 It is a short set: "Mamma Mia," "I Do, I Do" & "So Long."
 They emerge from a crate lowered onto a dock.
 Dock workers labor with Benny's piano as the girls sing "Mamma Mia."
 They go on a picnic for "I Do, I Do" and are serenaded by saxophones.
 This is in the days when the couples were in love, and Agnetha and Frida are gorgeous.
 With "So Long," it is Amazon time!
 Their dance is done under a strobe light.
-Frida and those long legs!
+Frida and those legs!
 Their enthusiasm is contagious.

 SATURDAY NIGHT LIVE used "Waterloo" and "SOS" for a comedy sketch.
 They sing on a sinking ship.
 It must be the Titanic!

 There was a Swedish ABBADABBADOO and one for Engish audiences.
 We visit the house where Benny and Bjorn compose.
 They discuss their approach to songwriting and the importance of melody.
 Agnetha tells how nervous she was making her first record and how her father brought her to Stockholm.
 She looks so beautiful and innocent!
 Frida talks about the fun of performing.
 All 4 are open to the questions put to them.
 They are quite articulate!
 The show includes the video of When I Kissed The Teacher.
 For "Money Money Money," they don cabaret outfits.
 Agnetha swings her arms and prances.
-Flapper!
 "Dum Dum Diddle" is delicious!
 The Swedish ABBADABBADOO contains material edited out of the English one.
 Of the baby pictures, Benny is the most recognizable even without the beard.
-We share a nighttime spin in the elusive Tiger video.
+We take a nighttime spin in the elusive Tiger video.

 ABBA IN POLAND begins with introductions on the plane.
-Benny explains the significance of the inverted B. It represents two couples, each B turned toward one of the As.
+Benny explains the significance of the inverted B. It represents 2 couples, each B turned toward one of the As.
 "Nina, Pretty Ballerina" accompanies their arrival.
 Agnetha and Bjorn are reunited after taking separate planes.
 Agnetha is wearing her Superstar sweater.
 Once in Studio 2, they do a set of 7 numbers.
 Agnetha pouts and knits her brow during "My Love, My Life."
 Frida cannot suppress her wiggle at the end of "Knowing Me, Knowing You" while Agnetha smiles in deference.
 Both ladies are radiant during the pause of "Fernando," 2 flowers in a vase!
-Plastic pillows fall for "Tiger", and "Fernando" is repeated as an encore.
+Plastic pillows fall during "Tiger," and "Fernando" is repeated as an encore.
 They wear white, the jump suits and karate outfits.
 There is an understanding between Benny and Bjorn that Bjorn takes the kidding when joke time comes.
 Benny retains his dignity.
 An example is on the plane when Benny says of Bjorn, "Yes, he's a bit backwards all the time!"
 There are exceptions.
 On a later show, they kid each other for growing beards to hide their round faces.

 The DON LANE SHOW in Australia featured an amusing interview.